martinandersson/dev-mini/README.md

 Vagrant will run the ansible provisioner only once during the first "vagrant up" call.
 Vagrant will by default not - for better or worse - run provisioning again.
-But, if the initial provisioning crashed or you just feel like running the playbook a second time, then do this:
+But, if the initial provisioning crashed or you just feel like running the playbook a second time, do this:

     vagrant provision --provision-with ansible